jnktsj/DNApi/examples/README.md

       RAW_INPUT     100000           100.00                            75031          75.03                         NO_TREATMENT
     # Input reads look already clean!

+Note that the FASTA output will not be generated because the input FASTQ were already processed.

 ##### Case 3: `poor.fq`
 When the quality of reads in a FASTQ is poor, you will get: